chirag8642/cp-filesearch/README.md

 <img src="https://cdn1.imggmi.com/uploads/2019/10/26/923efdcc62b3f52bd4fb754898b02756-full.png" width="600"/>

 #### For Writing result in file
-##### Example: Optionally you can provide write flag (-w="true" or --writeFile="true").
+##### Optionally you can provide write flag (-w="true" or --writeFile="true").
 By default this flag is false.This flag will create search.txt file in C:\filesearch directory.

 Example:
 ```js